kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A MoqTransfork session may be used to publish and subscribe to multiple, potentially unrelated, broadcasts.

 The application determines if tracks within a broadcast are correlated.
-For example, a "video" track and "audio" track could use synchronized timestamps.
+For example, a "video" track and "audio" track could share timestamp domains.
-This relies on the fact that a broadcast is created by a single publisher, as there is no clock synchronization built into MoqTransfork.
+This is possible as a broadcast is created by a single publisher, avoiding the need for clock synchronization.

 A publisher can advertise available broadcasts via an ANNOUNCE message.
 This allows a subscriber to dynamically discover available broadcasts.